Lucmeister55/BDA-project/README.md

 ## Datasets

 ### PBMC 10k

 A single-cell RNA sequencing dataset of 10,000 peripheral blood mononuclear cells (PBMCs).
 We reduce high-dimensional expression profiles to 2D via PCA and then cluster the first 2 components.

 - **Ground truth:** None used.
 - **Parameter tuning:** Algorithm hyperparameters were tuned via grid search on a held-out subset.
   **Note:** 2D input enables animated visualization of search dynamics (`record_history` flag).

-### Crop Yield Dataset
+### Salinas Dataset (multispectral aerial image of agricultural land)

-An agricultural dataset with multivariate measurements (soil, climate) for different fields.
+The data is a multispectral image (instead of the usual 3-dimensional rgb images) of which the pixels are correctly labeled.
+This particular image is an aerial image of an agricultural landscape of which each pixel has reflectance values at 204 different wavelengths and label of its land use/crop.

-- **Ground truth:**
+- **Ground truth:** Labels are available.
 - **Parameter tuning:**
 <!-- Consider clarifying whether parameter tuning should be a distinct script or part of the main pipeline. -->

+On t-SNE (2 dimensions) -> Works but not beneficial

+On data without dimensionality reduction -> Less clusters in solution than specified.
+With high dimensionality it is highly possible that all points are closest to just one centroid and the chance of finding a local minima where all centroids have points assigned to it is really small.

+On 7 pca components of the data -> same result as previous point.
+Maybe there is a better way of initialising the particles.

+On 7 pca components of the data and with hybrid KMeans++/PSO -> essentially picking better starting positions for the particles by using kmeans++.
+Either having one particle position be from kmeans++ and the others random, having particle positions which are perturbations around a kmeans++ solution or having some particle positions be a kmeans++ solution and the others random.
+The solution had the right amount of clusters but it was just the best Kmeans++ solution.
+There was at no point a better solution found (and thus practically no PSO was used, making it pointless)

+I will look into finding a dataset of which it is known that PSO works well.

 ### Speeches Clustering Dataset

 A textual dataset of speeches represented as TF-IDF vectors, aiming to group by speaker or topic.

 - **Ground truth:**
 - **Parameter tuning:**

 ## Clustering Methods